 Additional coursework in Biomaterials Science, Medical Devices & Biomedical Imaging has been taken to further study the complex interaction of synthetic biology, implants and technology in-vivo.

-ScanTech Technical Consulting has been testing for radon gas and radiation for 14 years and blogs regularly on the subject and dangers of radon (and other indoor air quality pollutants) at:
+ScanTech Technical Consulting has been testing for radon gas and radiation for over 17 years and blogs regularly on the subject and dangers of radon (and other indoor air quality pollutants) at:

 ScanTech was started as a specialized technical consulting service over 18 years ago and has been conducting EMF / RF / Indoor Air Quality Testing / Radon / Radiation and other unusual energy surveys / consultations / inspections for thousands of highly satisfied homeowners and businesses including many Fortune 500 corporations in the Dallas / Fort Worth area and beyond.